Shaolin Monastery: Heritage culture

 Shaolin kung fu is manifested through a system of different skills that are based on attack and defense movements with the form (套路 (tàolù)) as its unit.
 One form is a combination of different movements.
 The structure of movements is founded on ancient Chinese medical knowledge, which is compatible with the laws of body movement.
 Within the temple, the forms are taught with a focus on integration of the principles of complementarity and opposition.
 This means that Shaolin kung fu integrates dynamic and static components, yin and yang, hardness and softness, etc.

-The Shaolin community invests great effort in safeguarding, developing, and innovating its heritage.
-Following the ancient Chinese principle of harmony between heaven and humans, temple masters work on the development of the most natural body movement in order to achieve the full potential of human expression.
+The Shaolin community has invested great effort in safeguarding, developing, and innovating its heritage throughout the years.
+Following the ancient Chinese principle of harmony between heaven and humans, temple masters tend to work on the development of the most natural of body movements in an attempt to achieve the full potential of human expression.

 Shaolin has developed activities related to the international promotion of its cultural heritage.
 In 2012, the first international Shaolin cultural festival was organized in Germany, followed by festivals in the US and England.
 Official Shaolin cultural centers exist in numerous countries in Europe, the US, Canada, and Russia.
 Every year, the temple hosts more than thirty international events to promote cultural exchange.